mertturkmenoglu/wanderlust/web/README.md

 ## Scripts

-- `pnpm dev`: Start the development server.
+- `pnpm dev`: Start the development server on port 5173.
 - `pnpm build`: Build the application for production.
 - `pnpm start`: Start the production server.